 About

-Bobby is an international swing dance instructor and also has a sordid past in newspaper, magazine, and fiction writing.
-He has won championships of many different sorts and teaches Balboa, Lindy Hop, Solo Jazz, and a little Collegiate Shag with his partner Kate across the world.
-He gives talks on both historical and personal adventures in jitterbug history.
-If you would like to hire Bobby and Kate for their swing dancing services, please visit www.bobbykate.com.
-He is honored to be a part of the Frankie Manning Foundation.
+Bobby is an international swing dance instructor with a sordid past in newspaper, magazine, and fiction writing.
+He has won championships of many different sorts, and teaches Balboa, Lindy hop, and individual jazz dance with multiple partners across the world, where he gives talks on both history and personal adventures in jitterbug history.

-Chelsea Lee, Editor
+About Chelsea Lee, (editor)

 Chelsea is a professional editor and swing dance enthusiast living in Washington, DC.
 With her partner David Lee she travels to dance weekends throughout the U.S. and Canada, teaches dance, and has won several championships in Balboa and Collegiate Shag.
 When she is not fixing grammar or dancing, Chelsea enjoys cultivating her personal sense of style and making post-it-note vocabulary lists of new words inside of whatever book she is reading.
 She is proud to be a part of Swungover.